Raymond Van Barneveld makes winning return to Alexandra Palace

 “My last game was poor and I went home and thought the crowd deserves better.
 I never thought I was getting back, because I was done with darts, and then circumstances…and then this.

 “I knew Lourence is a good player.
-He played amazing in the first leg (which Van Barneveld won 3-1), he could have hit that and then the game could have been all different.
+He played amazing in the first leg, he could have hit that and then the game could have been all different.
 But the crowd was always behind me and maybe because of that Lourence was maybe too much nervous, I don’t know.

 “I didn’t play my A-game tonight, I can play much better, but I won and that’s the only thing that matters.”